awkward-py/React-Twitter/README.md

-# Twitter Clone
+# React Twitter Clone

 A basic Twitter clone built with React.

 ## Overview

 This project is a simple Twitter clone implemented using React.
-It includes a tweet form and a tweet list to mimic the core functionality of Twitter.
+It includes a tweet form, a tweet list, user profiles, and search functionality to mimic the core features of Twitter.

 ## Features

-- Tweet form for composing new tweets.
-- Tweet list to display all tweets.
+- **Tweet Form:** Compose and post new tweets using a user-friendly tweet form.
+- **Tweet List:** View a list of all tweets with details like likes, replies, and user information.
+- **User Profiles:** Edit and delete tweets with user profiles, giving a personalized touch.
+- **Search Functionality:** Search for tweets based on text or user, making it easy to find specific content.

 ## Getting Started